jgitlin-p21/chef-server/doc/HOW_THINGS_WORK.md

 ## FIPS Integration

 This assumes you understand what the FIPS 140-2 validation is.
-Putting the Chef Server into *FIPS mode* means:
+Putting the CINC Server into *FIPS mode* means:

 1. It sets `OPENSSL_FIPS=1` in the environment, so shelling out to `openssl` will activate the FIPS module.